Software for HIPAA

 Specificially, the HITECH Act addresses five main areas of the HIPAA regulations:

-Applies the same HIPAA privacy and security requirements (and penalties) for covered entities to business associates
+Extends the same HIPAA privacy and security requirements (and penalties) for covered entities to business associates.

-Establishes mandatory federal privacy and security breach reporting requirements for HIPAA covered entities and business associates
+Establishes mandatory federal privacy and security Breach Notification requirements for HIPAA covered entities and business associates.